Git-Mastery: Lessons

 In the next dialog, choose as follows:

-2 Verify the outcome is same as the fetch + merge steps you did in the previous hands-on practical.
+2 Verify that the outcome matches the fetch + merge steps you did in the previous hands-on practical.

 done!

-You can pull from any number of remote repos, provided the repos involved have a shared history.
-This can be useful when the upstream repo you forked from has some new commits that you wish to bring over to your copies of the repo (i.e., your fork and your local repo).
+You can pull from multiple remote repos, as long as the repos have a shared history.
+This is useful when the upstream repo you forked from has new commits that you want to bring into your fork and local repo.

 HANDS-ON: Sync your repos with the upstream repo

 Scenario You have forked and cloned a remote repo.
-Since then, new commits have been added to the original remote repo.
+Since then, new commits have been added to the original remote repo that you forked from.

 gitGraph BT: